Lion Inn: History

 The Lion Inn is at 1,325 ft above sea level on Blakey Ridge (Blakey means Black), on the road between Castleton and Hutton-le-Hole.
 The pub is known for being the fourth highest in England, and the second highest in Yorkshire, after the Tan Hill Inn, which like the Lion, used to serve miners.
 The pub lies on the watershed between several valleys (Eskdale, Farndale, Rosedale, Westerdale), and was located at the site of what is believed to be an ancient hostelry.
 It is believed that monks built the pub between 1553 and 1558, using it as a rest stop when carrying coffins over the moors.

 In the 18th century, the Inn was known for the cockfighting on the moors behind the pub, and for being a trading point in corn and fish.
-Surplus corn from Danby, Commondale and the Fryup's, was sold to the horse-breeders and stable owners of Ryedale.
+Surplus corn from Danby, Commondale and the Fryups, was sold to the horse-breeders and stable owners of Ryedale.
 Later, many of those who were patrons at the pub worked in the coal-mining industry, with many pits still visible on Blakey Moor.
 Then in the 1850s, the ironstone mining industry and its associated railway, brought an enhanced trade to the pub.
 In the 19th century, the pub was called The Black Lion Inn, or Blakey House.